From Seeing Red to Reading My FeelingsBY EDWARD JOHNSON

 I’m not always perfect at it, and I wasn’t perfect during that conversation.
 There are still things I wish I hadn't said.
 But in the end, I was able to leave without shouting and cursing.
 I was able to stay conscious and aware of myself.
 When I do that, I have the ability to drive my body—instead of my body driving me.
 It’s a skill that I can and do work on.

-The journey continues for me, and I’m grateful for finding this path of Eros and self-discovery.
+The journey continues for me, and I’m grateful for finding this path of self-discovery.
 I’m trying to make myself into the kind of person that I want to be around.
 The one that’s happy and free—like I am with my mates.
 The one that feels heard and accepted, but most of all, that is conscious, aware, and connected.